KevinNguyen091995/BankApplicationSQL/README.md

 It allows a customer to withdraw/deposit/signout from their account, and updates the SQL table as required.

-**Can now query from a online DB hosted by RemoteMySQL.com.
+**Can now query from a online DB hosted by RemoteMySQL.com instead of a local server on MYSQL.
 Code has been adjusted to make the connection.**